Identify VMware ESX Hosts and VMs using Secure Boot

 Aria Operations / VCF Operations

 Brock Peterson has written an excellent article on how to use Operations to list VMs and Hosts using Secure boot.
 It uses an open-source management pack called vCommunity Management Pack.
-I won’t repeat his work; but do want to highlight a consideration:
+I won’t repeat his work; but do want to highlight some considerations:

 - VCF Operations 9.x can display information about both Host and VM Secure Boot configurations